Best Practices

 It’s time until your team can pay commissions with confidence.

-Implementation speed matters, but the fastest tool isn’t always the best fit.
-What matters is fast time-to-value, without breaking when your plans evolve.
+What matters most is fast time-to-value without breaking when your plans evolve.

 The right choice will get you off spreadsheets quickly — and keep you there.